Terasology/DamagingBlocks/README.md

 ## DamageSystem

-The DamageSystem is the code which applies the damage to players or destroies blocks if on DamagingBLocks.
+The DamageSystem is the code which applies the damage to players or destroys blocks if on DamagingBlocks.

 There are two types of damage which the system deals:
 *Damage resulting from the player being inside the block (i.e. Player in a pool of Lava)